csatuic/cs361-s26e/hw10/README.md

 ### Step 2: Frustratingly slow report

-Even with the above bug eliminated, the program takes its sweet time generating that report, for a mere 10,000 lines of log.
+Even with the above bug eliminated, the program takes its sweet time generating that report, for a mere 100 lines of log.
 Run the program with `time` again to see what is up now.

 The measurements suggest we're spending a lot of time working on system calls, not just waiting.
 Find out which system calls we are making and how much time they are taking, using `strace -c`.
 You'll find that one particular system call is using up about 80% of the time.

 Use `strace -k -e` again, to track down and kill this bug.

-###
+At this point, you should be able to run the analyzer in a small fraction of a second, with the `100.txt` log file.

+### Step 3: Larger log, longer time

+However, step up to the `1k.txt` log file, and it's already going slower again, not to mention `10k.txt`.
+Use `time` again to have another look.
+Now, it looks like we mostly burning CPU in user space, doing some kind of work.

+To figure out what work, use the `perf record` and `perf report` profiling sampler to sample the execution.
+You'll find `strcmp` at the top.
+Somewhere, we are making a lot of string comparisons.
+But where?
+You can try setting a breakpoint in strcmp using `gdb`, and doing a `backtrace`.
+This will eventually get you to the right answer, but it may take all day - who knows how many legit strcmps there are?

+Using the `-g` option to `perf record`, we collect the call stack, not just the instruction pointer at each sample time.
+Expand the top entry a few times, to see which function doing most of the strcmp calling.

+Have a close look at that function - can you speed it up?